fprimex/zdesk/README.md

 easy and flexible way for developers to communicate with their Zendesk account in their application.

+See the [Zendesk developer site](https://developer.zendesk.com/) for API documentation.
+The underlying `zdesk\_api` module has been automatically generated from this documentation.

 ## Requirements

+Zdesk works with both Python 2 and Python 3.
+Tested on Python 2.7.5 and 3.4.1.

 httplib2 is used for authentication and requests